A Brief Overview of English Grammar

 Note: Some of these prefixes are also used with other parts of speech; for example, undo, unsettle – verbs; until – preposition; increase – verb or noun; imply – verb.

-The most reliable way to recognize an adjective is by the word order and the immediate surrounding in the sentence.
-For example, the phrases "a tall tree, the tallest tree, my tall trees" show that the word "tall" is an attribute.
+The most reliable way to identify an adjective is by its function in the sentence, by the word order, and by the immediate surrounding.
+For example, the phrases "a tall tree, the tallest tree, my tall trees" indicate that the word "tall" is an adjective in the function of an attribute.

 ADVERBS

-Some adverbs have the suffix "ly" (simply, happily, probably, usually); other adverbs have no suffix (often, never, maybe, here, there).
+A large number of adverbs have the suffix "ly" (simply, happily, probably, usually); some other adverbs have no suffix (often, never, maybe, here, there).

-Some adverbs have the same form as adjectives.
-For example, "fast, far, hard, low, early, daily, weekly" can be adjectives or adverbs.
+Some adverbs are in the same form as adjectives.
+For example, "fast, far, hard, low, early, daily, weekly" can be used as adjectives or adverbs.
 The only way to distinguish such adverbs from adjectives is by their place and function in a sentence.
 Adjectives describe the noun, while adverbs describe the verb.

 It is his daily work. (daily – adjective)